trealla-prolog/trealla/README.md

 requirements, like *get_char*, *get_code*, *sub_atom*, *atom_length*,
 *atom_codes*, *atom_chars* & *_upper/*_lower are handled on the fly.

-Unicode atoms do not need to be quoted unless they contain breaking characters...
+UTF-8 atoms do not need to be quoted unless they contain breaking characters...

 ```console